How does the programme work?

 - Communicating Holistic Approaches

-Should students decide to undertake further studies in order to obtain an MA they can do so (provided they have completed all requirements for the postgraduate diploma).
+Should students decide to undertake further studies in order to obtain an MA they can do so (provided they have completed all requirements for the postgraduate certificate).
 Studies for an MA will include completing three general studies modules (Ethics and Professional Practice, Social Research Methods, Consciousness Studies) and a dissertation.

 Each module will be delivered in the form of study notes written by our faculty along with exercises, literature, and media files.
 This self-directed aspect of the course is supported through online tutorials with fellow students and faculty, though individual supervision with a course tutor and through intensives.